act65/act65.github.io/_drafts/technical-posts/2023-12-5-perfect-numbers.md

     </ul>
 </p>

-Here are the first 13 numbers draw as these jigsaw puzzles.
+Here are the some jigsaw puzzles.
-Note 6, which is a 'perfect' number, perfectly fills the n x n square.
-(The n x n square is drawn as a red box.)

 <div>
     <canvas id="2"></canvas>